1. Chairman’s Statement:

 Allan and John were sent to study brewing for three years at Heriot-Watt University.

-On graduation, Allan went to Burton, brewing on shift, but was soon seconded to St Kitts and Nevis Brewery in the West Indies, before returning to Burton in the role as Project Brewer.
+On graduation, Allan went to Burton, brewing on shift, but soon seconded to Grenada Brewery in August 1969 returning to Burton in January 1971.

 Nevertheless, we did finish up running boats on Loch Lomond and operating a bear park at Balloch!